mdfaazil1/Docusaurus-Boilerplate/README.md

 ## Packages added for easy use:

-- Material-UI - Material UI is an open-source React component library that implements Google's Material Design.
+- **Material-UI** - Material UI is an open-source React component library that implements Google's Material Design.
 The library includes an extensive set of intuitive customizability features.

-- React Live - This brings you the ability to render React components with editable source code and live preview.
+- **react-live** - This brings you the ability to render React components with editable source code and live preview.

-- react-split-pane - This package allows you to create resizable split panes or panels in your documentation app.
+- **react-split-pane** - This package allows you to create resizable split panes or panels in your documentation app.

-- react-awesome-reveal - React Awesome Reveal offers a collection of animated reveal effects for elements.
+- **react-awesome-reveal** - React Awesome Reveal offers a collection of animated reveal effects for elements.
 It allows you to add attention-grabbing animations, transitions, or effects to improve user engagement and visual appeal.

 Will be adding other packages in time for creating beautiful yet creative sites using docusaurus.